-It’s hard to describe how picky I am about certain things.
-Soup is one of those things.
-In my humble opinion, creamy soups should be, in fact, creamy and not even a little bit watery.
-Broth-based soups should have enough substance to them to consider them a meal or at least a light meal…but of course not too much substance so that there’s no liquid left to slurp.
-I don’t know…I can’t be the only one who feels like way, can I?
+And broth-based soups should have enough substance to them to consider them a meal or at least a light meal.
+They, of course, should not have too much substance so that there’s no liquid left to slurp.

 To me, it’s a mighty fine soup, except that it lacks just a teensy bit in the ale flavor.
 But the texture is spot-on and it’s so creamy that it almost takes two licks of the spoon to clean it.